-In 2009, Brazilian researchers put food on a four-part scale, from unprocessed and minimally processed (like fruits, vegetables, rice and flour) to processed (oils, butter, sugar, dairy products, some canned foods, and smoked meats and fish) and ultraprocessed.
+In 2009, Brazilian researchers put food on a four-part scale, from unprocessed and minimally processed (such as fruit, vegetables, rice and flour) to processed (oils, butter, sugar, dairy products, some canned foods, and smoked meats and fish) and ultra-processed.

-"Ultraprocessed foods include ingredients that are rarely used in homemade recipes - such as high-fructose corn syrup, hydrogenated oils, protein isolates and chemical additives" like colours, artificial flavours, sweeteners, emulsifiers and preservatives, said Eurídice Martínez Steele, a researcher in food processing at University of Sao Paulo, Brazil.
+"Ultra-processed foods include ingredients that are rarely used in homemade recipes - such as highfructose corn syrup, hydrogenated oils, protein isolates and chemical additives" like colours, artificial flavours, sweeteners, emulsifiers and preservatives, said researcher Euridice Martinez Steele in food processing at University of Sao Paulo in Brazil.

 This classification system is now used widely by nutrition researchers.

-UPFs make up a majority of the packaged foods you find in the frozen food aisles at grocery stores and on the menu at fast-food restaurants - 70% of the packaged foods sold in the United States are considered ultraprocessed.
-They're increasingly edging out healthier foods in people's diets and are widely consumed across socioeconomic groups.
+UPFs make up the majority of the packaged foods you find in the frozen food aisles at grocery stores and on the menu at fast-food restaurants - 70 per cent of the packaged foods sold in the United States are considered ultraprocessed.

+They are increasingly edging out healthier foods in people's diets and are widely consumed across socioeconomic groups.

-"Ultraprocessed foods are carefully formulated to be so palatable and satisfying that they're almost addictive," said Dr Eric M. Hecht, a public health researcher at the Schmidt College of Medicine at Florida Atlantic University.
+"Ultra-processed foods are carefully formulated to be so palatable and satisfying that they're almost addictive," said Dr Eric M. Hecht, a public health researcher at the Schmidt College of Medicine at Florida Atlantic University.

 "The problem is that in order to make the products taste better and better, manufacturers make them less and less like real food."